Kim Gardner claims police held her for 15 minutes during traffic stop; surveillance video shows differently

-ST. LOUIS (KMOV.com) -- The St. Louis Circuit Attorney is claiming that St. Louis city police held her for over 15 minutes during a traffic stop, but police and surveillance video tell a different story.
+ST. LOUIS (KMOV.com) -- After our story aired Tuesday night, the St. Louis Circuit Attorney has doubled down on her claim that city police held her for over 15 minutes during a traffic stop, but police and surveillance video tell a different story.

 On December 23, police spotted a car driving without headlights down Market Street.
 Police initiated a traffic stop.
 St. Louis police said the driver was Circuit Attorney Kim Gardner.